alexbevi/alexbevi.github.com/_posts/2022-02-16-performance-analysis-of-resuming-a-mongodb-change-stream.markdown

 <div class="note warning">
   <span>WARNING</span>
   <p>Though this improves the performance of our isolated test, this batching behavior is in place for a reason (one example outlined in <a href="https://jira.mongodb.org/browse/SERVER-27829"><code>SERVER-27829</code></a>).
-Changing these <code>internalDocumentSourceCursorBatchSizeBytes</code> in production may adversely affect other workloads and would not be advisable.</p>
+Changing <code>internalDocumentSourceCursorBatchSizeBytes</code> in production may adversely affect other workloads and would not be advisable.</p>
 </div>

 ## Summary